 "Well, I hope you feel better soon.
 The occupants of this elegant domicile appreciate that a genuine Chicago policeman is living here."

-"Thanks, Devon"
+"Thanks, Devon."

 Mac turned to head for the elevators.

 "Oh, Office Merrick.
 A young lady came in here a couple of hours ago and left you an envelope."